DerAlbertCom/xUnit.ReSharper.Naming/readme.txt

 v5.1 is the ReSharper Version
 vs10.0 is the Visual Studio Version

-PlugIn between ReSharper Version are NOT interchangeable.
+PlugIns between ReSharper Version are NOT interchangeable.
 In this release only a Version for 5.1 is included, for other Version of ReSharper you have to build it by yourself.